anoma/namada/tech-specs/src/explore/design/pos.md

 #### Validator actions

 - *become validator*:
   Any account that is not a validator already and that doesn't have any delegations may request to become a validator.
 It is required to only provide a public consensus key.
-For the action applied in epoch `n`, the validator's state will be immediately set to *pending* and it will be set to *candidate* for epoch `n + pipeline_length`.
+For the action applied in epoch `n`, the validator's state will be immediately set to *pending*, it will be set to *candidate* for epoch `n + pipeline_length` and the consensus key is set for epoch `n + pipeline_length`.
 - *deactivate*:
   Only a *pending* or *candidate* validator account may *deactivate*.
 For this action applied in epoch `n`, the validator's account is set to become *inactive* in the epoch `n + pipeline_length`.
 - *reactivate*: